Saturday, December 19, 2020

 ELBOW PADS

 All of the above manufactures make elbow pads to their corresponding knee pad price-point.
-This is to say that the Pro-tec “street elbow” pads is going to be the same quality and protection level as their street knee pad (e.g. cheap), and Pro-Designed elbow pads are going to be top-notch.
+This is to say that the Pro-tec “street elbow” pads is going to be the same quality and protection level as their street knee pad (e.g. cheap).
 One last thing to point out Killer 187 elbow pads also have that “scalene” design, which creates the same issues as their knee pads, but on your elbow.

 WRIST GUARDS

 I’d like to clarify that wrist guards are not designed to wholly prevent a broken wrist/arm any more than knee pads are designed to prevent a hyper-extended knee.
 Wrist guards are intended to help minimize sprains and similar soft tissue damage.
 Yes, they may help prevent breaks to the smaller bones in wrist/hand, but don’t think your hands are bullet proof if you are wearing wrist guards.
 Personally, I hardly ever wear wrist guards, but every older skater should own a set.
 Why?
 Because if you hurt/sprain your wrist (and you will), wearing a wrist guard will help prevent it from getting worse (of course, you may not have gotten that injury in the first place if you had been wearing wrist guards).
 Fortunately I don’t do this that often, but when I do, having wrist guards available is a god-send.
-With these, there is no debate; Pro-Designed makes the best ones.
-Period.
-End of story.
-Nothing better.
+Look to 187 Killer for wrist guards.

 Last, there is some inane mythology around wrist guards that they "don't work" and/or can even cause your arm to break just above the guard.
 I have two things to say in response.
 First, if you fell hard enough to break your Radius/Ulna (arm bones), imagine what would have happened to your wrist.
 Second, do wrist guards work?
 Yes.
 You can read the science for yourself right here